 The Contractor shall annually review and evaluate the overall effectiveness of the QAPI program to determine whether the program has demonstrated improvement in the quality of care and service provided to Enrollees.
 The Contractor shall modify as necessary, the QAPI program, including Quality Improvement policies and procedures; clinical care standards; practice guidelines and patient protocols; utilization and access to Covered Services; and treatment outcomes to meet the needs of Enrollees.
 The Contractor shall prepare a written report to the Department detailing the annual review and shall include a review of completed and continuing QI activities that address the quality of clinical care and service; trending of measures to assess performance in quality of clinical care and quality of service; any corrective actions implemented; corrective actions which are recommended or in progress; and any modifications to the program.
-There shall be evidence that QI activities have contributed to meaningful improvement in the quality of clinical care and quality of service, including preventive, behavioral health care and health equity, provided to Enrollees.
-The Contractor shall submit this report as specified by the Department.
-The Department shall give the Contractor advance notice of the due date of the annual QAPI report.
+There shall be evidence that QI activities have contributed to meaningful improvement in the quality of clinical care and quality of service and behavioral health care, provided to Enrollees.
+The Contractor shall be behavioral health care, provided to Enrollees.

+advance notice of the due date of the annual QAPI report.
 The Department may require interim reports more frequently than annually to demonstrate Contractor progress.

-17.9 Value-Based Payment Program
+19.9 Value-based Payment

-The Contractor shall collaborate with the Department and other MCOs to implement and execute a Value-Based Payment (VBP) model that aligns incentives for Enrollees, Providers, Contractors, and the Commonwealth to achieve the Medicaid program's overarching goals for improvement in quality and healthcare outcomes.
+The Contractor shall collaborate with the Department and other MCOs to implement a Value-Based Payment (VBP) model that aligns incentives for Enrollees, Providers, the Contractors, and the Commonwealth to achieve the Medicaid program's overarching goals for improvement in quality and healthcare outcomes.
 The impact of initiatives will be measured in terms of access, outcomes, quality of care, and savings.